code-of-kai/git-foil/README.md

 # 4. Initialize GitFoil (detects existing key, configures filters)
 git-foil init

-# 5. Decrypt your files
+# 5. Decrypt working files (Git storage stays encrypted)
 git reset --hard HEAD
 ```

+**Done.** Your files are now readable locally and remain encrypted in Git.

 **If you don't have the key in your password manager:** You'll need to copy it from your old machine first.
 The key is located at `.git/git_foil/master.key` in any repo where GitFoil is initialized.